-5 View the Simulation.

-■ Press the z key three or four times to Zoom out to view the model.
+- 5 View the Simulation. - Press the z key three or four times to Zoom out to view the model.
 The surrounding box simulates the seawater around the assembly.

-6 Analyze the Drag.

-- Click the Flow Simulation analysis tree
+- 6 Analyze the Drag. - Click the Flow Simulation

-tab.

-- Expand the Input Data folder.

-- Right-click Goals.

-- Click Insert Global Goals.

-The Global Goals

-PropertyManager is displayed.

-- Scroll down and check the Max box in Force(X).

-- Click OK ✓ from the Global Goals PropertyManager.
+- Expand the Input Data folder. - Right-click Goals. - Click Insert Global Goals.
+The Global Goals PropertyManager is displayed. - Scroll down and check the Max box in Force(X). - Click OK ✓ from the Global Goals PropertyManager.

-7 Run the Analysis.

-- Click Run from the Flow Simulation tab in the CommandManager.

-The Run dialog box is displayed.

-- Select 1 CPU from the drop-down menu,

-- Click the Run button.

-Note: To save classroom time, we will stop the analysis and open the Results folder to review completed results.

-8 Stop the Analysis.

-- Wait until the third iteration and click Stop from the Solver box as illustrated. - Click No to the question, "Do you want to save the results?" - Click File, Close from the Solver Main menu.

-9 Open the Configuration with the Solved Results.

-- Click the ConfigurationManager tab. - Double-click the Default (3) configuration as illustrated. - Click the Flow Simulation analysis tree ab. - Right-click the Results folder. - Click Load Results.
+- 7 Run the Analysis. - Right-click Run from Project 1 as illustrated.
+The Run dialog box is displayed. - Select 1 CPU from the drop-down menu, - Click the Run button. - Note: To save classroom time, we will stop the analysis and open the Results folder to review completed results. - 8 Stop the Analysis. - Wait until the third iteration and click Stop from the Solver box as illustrated. - Click No to the question, "Do you want to save the results?" - Click File, Close from the Solver Main menu. - 9 Open the Configuration with the Solved Results. - Click the ConfigurationManager 1 tab. - Double-click the Default (3) configuration as illustrated. - Click the Flow Simulation analysis tree 4 tab. - Right-click the Results folder. - Click Load Results.
 The Load Results dialog box is displayed.

+Oefault (3)

+🗄 🖓 Inp ut Data

+Computational Domain

+📷 Boundary Conditions

+🖕 🏁 Goals

+L. GG X - Component of Force 1

+i≟ ©a Res Load Results Select Results

-■ Double-click 3.fld in folder 3.
+- Double-click 3.fld in folder 3.

-10 Create a Section Plot.
+- 10 Create a Section Plot.

 - Expand the Results folder.

 - Right-click the Cut Plots folder.

 - Click Insert.
-The Cut Plots

-PropertyManager is displayed.
+The Cut Plots PropertyManager is displayed.
 Front Plane is selected by default.

-- Expand LBV\ASSY from the flyout FeatureManager.
+- Expand LBV_ASSY from the flyout FeatureManager.
 View the features.
 Front Plane is displayed in the Section Plane box. - Click the Contours button in the Display box. - Click the drop-down menu in the Contours box to select Velocity as illustrated.